strategineer/personal-website/content/blog/2025-01-23/index.md

 ## What's cool about the Maze of the Blue Medusa?

-I read dozens of modules and megadungeons in preparation for running this campaign.
-I was looking for something special to give myself a solid foundation I needed to help me run my best campaign yet.
+I read dozens of modules in preparation for running this campaign.
+I was looking for a special module to give myself the solid foundation I wanted to help me run my best campaign yet.

 The Maze of the Blue Medusa megadungeon fit that bill perfectly --- it's cool, it's out there and it's also very me.

-### Great abstract, surreal art combined with evocative room and NPC descriptions
+### Great abstract, surreal art combined with evocative descriptions

 The Maze of the Blue Medusa is a product of a collaboration between Zak Sabbath and Patrick Stuart where Sabbath drew abstract, surreal room art to set the tone and would pass his art on to Stuart who would then write descriptions to breathe life into each area.
 This back-and-forth continued for several years producing the one-of-a-kind Maze of the Blue Medusa.

-The Maze of the Blue Medusa isn't as funhousey as you might expect.
-The megadungeon is partitioned into several sections with common visual, literary and gameplay themes spread throughout.
+Despite this process, the megadungeon isn't as funhousey as you might expect.
+The megadungeon is partitioned into several sections with common visual, literary and gameplay themes spread throughout which helps connect the rooms together into a cohesive whole.

 ### Weird, unique NPCs

-Several factions and the NPCs within them tie these disparate parts of the dungeon together helping you as the GM to make the dungeon come alive for your players.
+Several interesting factions and NPCs inhabit the dungeon.
+The GM can leverage these to further connect the disparate sections of the maze with each other and, in doing so, make the dungeon come alive for your players.

-There are hundreds of NPCs in the Maze of the Blue Medusa and any one of them could become a character that your players never forget for the rest of their lives because of how out there and unique most of them are.
+There are hundreds of NPCs in the Maze of the Blue Medusa and I can imagine that any one of them could become a character that your players never forget for the rest of their lives.

+It's hard to understate how out there and unique most of the NPCs are.

 ### Interesting old school dungeon crawling combat and puzzles

-Generally, the rooms provide interesting challenges to overcome which is great for players interested in that classic old school dungeon crawling experience.
+Generally, the Maze of the Blue Medusa contains rooms that provide interesting classic old school dungeon crawling style challenges to overcome.

 A defining feature of our campaign was the building and maintenance of a "Super Rake".
-It consisted of a ten-foot pole combined with the head of a rake which would be whipped out by the rogue Marlon whenever they thought that it would come in handy (which was often).

-[EXAMPLE]
+After the party discovered a shed filled gardening tools, Marlon, the party's rogue, attached the head of a rake to his 10ft pole.

+Marlon whipped it out whenever he could (which was often).
+For example, he used it, from a safe distance, to poke at moving vines that were constantly reshaping themselves into the shape of a woman's face.

 ### Everything is weird

-Despite providing ample classic dungeon crawl puzzles and combat experiences, the Maze of the Blue Medusa refuses to play any of it straight --- every NPC and every puzzle will be a little surreal, a little absurdist, a little mythical, a little weird and that's what got me interested in the Maze of the Blue Medusa in the first place.
+Despite providing ample classic dungeon crawling puzzles and combat encounters, the Maze of the Blue Medusa refuses to play any of it straight --- every room, every NPC and every puzzle will be a little surreal, a little absurdist, a little mythical, a little weird and that's what got me interested in the Maze of the Blue Medusa in the first place.

 For example, you can expect players to encounter psychic pigs, laughing liches, book-worms, robotic peacock butlers, cannibal critics (they eat artists), I could go on.

 As long as your players are open-minded enough to play in an off-kilter fantasy environment then the Maze of the Blue Medusa will provide that in spades.

+It executes this weird vibe so well that even though the megadungeon isn't perfect --- what it does do well is so unique and cool that it more than makes up for its minor failings.

-Now, let's discuss what makes the Maze of the Blue Medusa less than perfect.
+Let's discuss what makes the Maze of the Blue Medusa less than perfect.

 ## What's less cool about the Maze of the Blue Medusa?

 ### Some exceptionally boring rooms

-The Maze of the Blue Medusa is a big megadungeon and not all parts of it were created equally.
+The Maze of the Blue Medusa is a big megadungeon and not all parts of it are created equally.
 Even though the quality of rooms is pretty high overall, there's a few that fall short.

 An example of one is room 48 - Nui-Nga-Ma: